VirtusLab/git-machete-intellij-plugin/CHANGE-NOTES.md

 # Changelog

 ## v7.0.1
-- Added: auto-discovery of the branch layout in case of multiple repositories
+- Added: auto-discovery of the branch layout in case of multiple repositories (contributed by @mkondratek)
-- Fixed: branch layout and actions availability in case of multiple repositories
+- Fixed: branch layout and actions availability in case of multiple repositories (contributed by @mkondratek)
+- Fixed: a rare freeze of IntelliJ UI after changing machete file (reported by @mikechristiansenvae)

 ## v7.0.0
 - Added: support for IntelliJ 2026.1.